wp-plugins/syrinx-slideshow/readme.txt

 = 1.0.9 =
 * Added keframe selection and direct editing of layer content within slideshow area when in edit mode.
 Note that the slideshow doesn't pause automatically when selecting keframes in the editor.
-It is easier to edit layers when they are not moving, so use the pause/play button to stop the slideshow before editing.
+It is easier to edit layers when they are not moving, so use the pause play button to stop the slideshow before editing.